 What’s wrong with me?
 Why do I keep going back to the narcissist?

-Why won't he just leave me alone?
+Why won’t the narcissist just leave me alone?

-Believe it or not, these are some of the biggest questions I hear from both readers and coaching clients as they work through their narcissistic abuse recovery program.
-Almost always, when you finally gather up the nerve to end a toxic relationship, you're going to be faced with a rocky road at first.
+Almost always, when you finally gather up the nerve to end a toxic relationship, you’re going to be faced with a rocky road at first.

 Most narcissists will try to get your attention again after you’ve been separated – whether it’s immediately or after a period of time.
 And many survivors of narcissistic abuse admit that they get sucked back in from time to time.